-How To Buy Your First Surfboard
+How to Buy Your First Surfboard

 Max Hepworth-Povey

-7 years ago in Surf
+8 years ago in Surf

-Buying your first surfboard is one of the biggest decisions you will make in your life.
-If you’re like me and walk straight into the shop totally uneducated and purchase an ex pro model (one of Egor’s, a 6’2 x 18 if I remember rightly) you will add years onto your surfing progress and have a rubbish time during.
-If you’re clever you will read the advice below, be honest with yourself and the salesperson and be ripping the waves in no time.
+If you walk straight into the shop totally uneducated and purchase an ex pro model (one of Egor Harris’s, a 6’0 x 18 if I remember rightly) you will add years onto your surfing progress and almost hate the process.
+If you’re smarter than the 15 year old me you will read the advice below (updated on 20th Nov 2024).

 wl-portugal-may-2016-0039